notnullgames/pakemon-love-bettercap/README.md

 # run test-net + bettercap server + frontend, in hot-reloading mode
 make run

+# lighter run,  with dev-tools disabled
+make run-light

+# If you are running a local bettercap, it's better for testing real stuff, and you can run the frontend in hot-reloading mode
+make run-real

 # get a list of more things you can do with make
 make
 ```

 ## environment variables